 Club Player Packs

-Player packs are not essential but that is like saying I don’t need radar-guided cruise control, but it’s so nice to have right?
+Player packs are not essential but that is like saying I don’t need radar-guided cruise control, of course, I don’t need it, but life is better with it because it’s so nice to have right?

 To date, I have purchased Arsenal, PSG and Man City packs.
 The worry I had was that these packs would be hard to integrate but that is far from the truth.